stealthman22/100-days-of-code/log.md

 DAY 71 (17th June 2019)

 Tackled half of the Day 11 challenge in JS30.
 We are building a customized HTML5 video player.
 I am set to apply Becca Williams approach of asking many questions on the codebase you are working on, researching and tracking your progress.

+DAY 72 (18th June 2019)

+Finished up the Day 11 Challenge in JS30.
+And I proceeded to ask questions on code logic I do not understand.
+Also yet to solve the challenge of adding a fullscreen toggle button.
+Need to shift more focus to the ZTM course.